Building Your Community

 Even so, you’ll be busy acclimating to a new place, a new program, and new colleagues — so how easy is it to make friends?
 According to current students and trainees, pretty easy!

 With more than 1,600 student groups at U-M, 75 or so just in the Medical School, groups for PhD students, and an association for house officers and postdocs, you’ll find like-minded people with a common passion for making the world a better place.
-The Office for Health Equity & Inclusion and the Spectrum Center are also supportive avenues for finding your people.
+The Spectrum Center is also a supportive avenue for finding your people.

 Beyond campus, you can explore Meetup groups interested in entrepreneurship, technology, and adventuring.